How to present leadership experience on your resume (for engineers and technical professionals)

 For technical lead roles:

-Emphasise architecture, mentoring and technical direction.
+Emphasize architecture, mentoring, and technical direction.

 For engineering manager roles:

-Highlight people leadership, delivery ownership and stakeholder management.
+Highlight people leadership, delivery ownership, and stakeholder management.

 For manufacturing leadership:

-Focus on quality, production outcomes and cross-functional coordination.
+Focus on quality, production outcomes, and cross-functional coordination.

 Common mistakes to avoid

-❌ Listing leadership responsibilities without outcomes
+❌ listing leadership responsibilities without outcomes

-❌ Focusing only on hands-on work
+❌ focusing only on hands-on work

-❌ Using vague phrases like “strong leader”
+❌ using vague phrases like “strong leader”

-❌ Ignoring people management entirely
+❌ ignoring people management entirely

-Quick leadership CV checklist
+Quick leadership resume checklist

 Before submitting: